 Physical and occupational therapy

-therapy works to help a child live as independently as possible.
+Occupational therapy helps a child live as independently as possible.

 exercise, range-of-motion exercises, and strength and stretching

-- Stretching and strengthening exercises can help a child maintain strength and a normal
+- Stretching and strengthening exercises.
+They can help a child maintain strength and a normal

 range of motion.

-- Splinting at night will help keep the
+- Splinting at night.
+Splinting will help keep the

-wrist, hand, knee, and/or ankle joints straight, which may prevent pain,
+wrist, hand, knee, and/or ankle joints straight.
+This may prevent pain,

 morning stiffness, and contractures.
 Working splints can help support a joint

-and relieve pain when writing or doing other hand tasks.
+and relieve pain during writing or other hand tasks.

-- Serial casting of the knees, ankles, wrists, fingers, and/or elbows is a
+- Serial casting of the knees, ankles, wrists, fingers, and/or elbows.
+This is a

 temporary straightening and casting of the affected joint.
 The cast is then

-removed, the child goes through some physical therapy, and a new cast is
+removed, and the child goes through some physical therapy.
+Then a new cast is

 applied with the joint stretched a bit more.

-- Shoe lifts or inserts help to equalize leg lengths for children in whom one
+- Shoe lifts or inserts.
+These help to equalize leg lengths for children in whom one

 Healthy eating means eating a variety